Steve Irwin

-Stephen Robert Irwin (22 February 1962 – 4 September 2006), also known as "the Crocodile Hunter", was an Australian zookeeper, conservationist, television personality, wildlife educator, and environmentalist.
+Stephen Robert Irwin (22 February 1962 – 4 September 2006) was an Australian conservationist, environmentalist, zookeeper, television personality, and wildlife educator.
+Nicknamed the "Crocodile Hunter", he is regarded as an Australian cultural icon, and as one of the greatest conservationists.

-Irwin grew up around crocodiles and other types of reptiles and was educated regarding them by his father, Bob.
-He achieved international fame in the late 1990s from the television series The Crocodile Hunter, an internationally broadcast wildlife documentary series that he co-hosted with his wife, Terri.
-The couple also hosted the series Croc Files, The Crocodile Hunter Diaries, and New Breed Vets.
-They also co-owned and operated Australia Zoo, founded by Steve's parents in Beerwah, Queensland.
+Irwin grew up around crocodiles and other reptiles and was taught about them by his father, Bob.
+He achieved international fame in the late 1990s through The Crocodile Hunter, an internationally broadcast wildlife documentary series that he co-hosted with his wife, Terri.
+The couple also hosted Croc Files, The Crocodile Hunter Diaries, and New Breed Vets.
+They co-owned and operated Australia Zoo, founded by Irwin's parents in Beerwah, Queensland.
 They had two children, Bindi and Robert.

 On 4 September 2006, Irwin died from an injury caused by a stingray while filming an underwater documentary in the Great Barrier Reef.
-His death became international news and was met with expressions of shock and grief by fans, the media, governments, and non-profit organisations.
+His death became international news and was met with expressions of shock and grief from fans, the media, governments, and non-profit organisations.
 Numerous parks, zoos, streets, the vessel MY Steve Irwin, the snail species Crikey steveirwini, and the asteroid have been named in his honour.
 The Irwin family continues to operate Australia Zoo.